 Adam is also the co-founder and co-chair of YNPN Lowcountry, the first Young Nonprofit Professionals Network chapter in South Carolina.
 The national network strives for professional development, networking and the sharing of resources among young nonprofit professionals and leaders.
 Adam is a graduate of the Nonprofit Leadership Management programs at both Francis Marion University and Winthrop University.
 Adam is also a member of the 2016 Leadership Dorchester class.

-Gloria Roderick, Secretary
+Gloria Roderick, Treasurer

-Karl L. Brady, Jr.
+Karl L. Brady, Jr., Membership Chair

 Joselyn Johnson is a Charleston native with a passion for serving her community.
 She holds a BS in Entertainment Business from Full Sail University.
 Johnson started her career in human services as an AmeriCorps member serving in Trident United Way's Financial Stability Project.
 Her service term opened the doors for various opportunities within Trident United Way that prepared her for her current role as the AmeriCorps Program Manager for the organization.